Obama assails Iran's "electronic curtain" in video message

 The U.S. Treasury said its Office of Foreign Assets Control had spelled out a range of Internet services and software that may be exported to Iran, including online personal messenger services and supporting software, as well as browsers, document readers, personal data storage and mobile applications.

-In his video message, Obama alluded to the "Arab spring" uprisings that have swept the Middle East over the past year, sometimes fuelled by communication on social networking sites.
+In his video message, Obama alluded to the "Arab spring" uprisings that have swept the Middle East over the past year, sometimes fueled by communication on social networking sites.

 "We have learned once more that suppressing ideas never succeeds in making them go away," he said.